naterex23/RAPID_Perfusion_Processing/README.md

 A link to the publication will be added when appropriate.

-Note that this code takes generic RAPID output files (converted to a nifti format, files ending in ".nii" & ".nii.gz"), similar to below:
+Note that this code takes generic RAPID output files (in their raw ".dcm" form), similar to below:

 ![image (4)](https://user-images.githubusercontent.com/58052594/214413819-c18dd66a-513e-427d-9583-19c48c817cb6.png)

-And converts each threshold to a segmentation that can be analyzed using a variety of medical imaging software.
+And converts each to 2 nifti (".nii"/".nii.gz") files types, one including "lesion mask" and the other the rest of the original file.
+Each lesion mask contains multiple thresholds to a segmentation that can be analyzed using a variety of medical imaging software.
 Notably, I used 3D Slicer (http://slicer.org).

-If you have any questions or comments, feel free to comment or email me at nathaniel (underscore) rex@brown.edu
+If you have any questions or comments, feel free to comment or email me at nathaniel(underscore)rex(at)brown.edu